cloudmesh-community/book/chapters/quick516.md

 # How to take this class

-This class is attended by a variety of students with different backgrounds an time schedules.
+This class is attended by a variety of students with different backgrounds and time schedules.
 To be most flexible and adress all students there are three different ways on how you can take this class.